 Also, in the 1950s young people had significant disposable income for the first time.
 A distinct ‘youth culture’ emerged, first with teddy boys, then in the 1960s with mods and rockers, and in the late 1970s with punks and also with rock music.
 A revolution in music was led by Elvis Presley and Bill Haley.

 Work and Industry Since 1948

 For a long time after 1948 unemployment remained very low and the late 1940s and the 1950s and 1960s were a long period of prosperity.
-However this ended in the mid-1970s.
+However, this ended in the mid-1970s.
 In 1973 there was still full employment in Britain (it stood at 3%).
-However shortly afterwards a period of high inflation and high unemployment began.
+But, shortly afterward a period of high inflation and high unemployment began.
 In the late 1970s unemployment stood at around 5.5%.